tusharkhanna575/internshala-ml/Final Test.md

 ## Question 1
 <p align="right">Multiple Choice Question (2/2 Marks) </p>
-Assuming everything else remains the same, which of the following is the right statement about the predictions fror the decision tree in comparison with predictions from random forest?
+Assuming everything else remains the same, which of the following is the right statement about the predictions from the decision tree in comparison with predictions from random forest?

 - [ ] A. Lower Variance, Lower Bias
 - [ ] B. Lower Variance, Higher Bias